-The Queen Alexandra Hospital site has gone through a major redevelopment to create a modern and 'fit for purpose' hospital, which was completed in 2009.
-This work was completed in partnership with 'The Hospital Company', a consortium of Carillion plc and the Royal Bank of Scotland.
+The Queen Alexandra Hospital site went through a major redevelopment to create a modern and 'fit for purpose' hospital, which was completed in 2009.
+The redevelopment was undertaken under a Private Finance Initiative contract with a consortium; ‘The Hospital Company’ who are also responsible for facilities management and maintenance.
 The majority of the Trust's acute services are now provided at Queen Alexandra Hospital following the completion of the redevelopment.

 Want to keep up to date with what is going on in the trust?
 Becoming a member will give you an opportunity to become involved, share your views and have a say in the way the hospital is run.